holaplex/hub-docs/docs/hub/Guides/mint-page-deploy.md

 2. Set `NEXTAUTH_URL` - on the "Environment" tab, add an environment variable named `NEXTAUTH_URL` and paste the deploy URL as value.
 Save Changes.

 3. On the [Google Developer Console](https://console.developers.google.com/), navigate to Credentials -> Client ID for Web application.
 Add a URI to "Authorized JavaScript origins" and paste the same link.
+Also add a URI to "Authorized redirect URIs", paste the same link and append `/api/auth/callback/google`, e.g. `https://mint-page.onrender.com/api/auth/callback/google`

-4. Also add a URI to "Authorized redirect URIs", paste the same link and append `/api/auth/callback/google`, e.g. `https://mint-page.onrender.com/api/auth/callback/google`
+4. On the [Twitter Developer Portal](https://developer.twitter.com/en/portal) under "User uathentication settings", enter the callback URI, e.g. `https://mint-page.onrender.com/api/auth/callback/twitter`